Cincinnati, Ohio food injury attorney reviews Food Poisoning settlements, symptoms, Diagnosis & Treatment

 Once there is medical evidence on the side of a plaintiff, a personal injury attorney can advise on how to proceed against the negligent party that caused the illness.
 If an organism is found, doctors are urged to notify local health departments to determine if the food poisoning is linked to a wider outbreak.
 If you have any questions about the important lab testing or legal procedure, contact The Lyon Firm for information.

 Joe Lyon is a highly-rated Cincinnati, Ohio personal injury attorney with experience in injuries due to food poisoning.
 The Lyon Firm has represented plaintiffs nationwide in foodborne illness claims.

 Food poisoning symptoms can present within hours of eating contaminated food or water, and most often include nausea, vomiting and diarrhea.
 Signs and symptoms may begin days or even weeks after eating.
 Illnesses caused by food poisoning generally last a few hours to several days.

-Food poisoning symptoms vary with the source of contamination but almost all food poisoning cases include the following signs and symptoms:
+Food illness symptoms vary with the source of contamination but almost all food poisoning cases include the following signs and symptoms:

 - Watery or bloody diarrhea

 - Abdominal pain and cramping